thachmpham/thachmpham.github.io/md/reproduce/filesystem_corrupt.md

 ```

-- Plug the disk image to the VM.
+- Add the disk image to the VM.
 ```sh
 # Switch from VM console to QEMU monitor:   Ctrl + A C